RRResident/ES6-plus-features/README.md

 // a, b, c
 ```

-This looks like regular looping, but under the hood, this construct lets the object decide what data it gives on when iterated, in this case it is a normal array so it just pulls out the 'next' item.
-This is really calling a `.next()`, a built in method that returns the next item in the array. `String`, `Array`, `Map`, `Set` all have this functionality built in, but normal `Object` do not.
+This looks like regular looping, but under the hood, this construct lets the object decide what data it gives out when iterated, in this case it is a normal array so it just pulls out the 'next' item.
+This is really calling `.next()`, a built in method that returns the next item in the array. `String`, `Array`, `Map`, `Set` all have this functionality built in, but normal `Object`s do not.

 ```javascript
 let letters = ['a', 'b', 'c'];